-The following table details the Commission's exposure to credit risk, interest rate exposures and the ageing analysis of financial assets.
+The following table details the Commission's maximum exposure to credit risk and the ageing analysis of financial assets.
 The Commission's maximum exposure to credit risk at the balance sheet date is the carrying amount of the financial assets as shown below.
-The table disclosures the ageing of financial assets that are past due but not impaired and impaired financial assets.
-The table is based on information provided to senior management of the Commission.
+The table discloses the ageing of financial assets that are past due but not impaired and impaired financial assets.

 The Commission does not hold any collateral as security or other credit enhancements relating to the financial assets it holds.
+Ageing analysis of financial assets